 Lucyle Hook Chair, Professor of English and Africana Studies, Barnard College

-Professor Hall's first book, Things of Darkness, was named as an outstanding academic book by Choice magazine.
+Kim F. Hall joined the Barnard faculty in 2006.
+Previously, she held the Thomas F.X.
+Mullarkey Chair of Literature at Fordham University.
+She has also taught at the University of Pennsylvania, Swarthmore College, and Georgetown University.
+Professor Hall's research and scholarship have been supported by the Folger Institute, the ACLS, and the Ford Foundation.
+She has also received an NEH/Newberry Fellowship, and is listed in Who's Who of American Women as well as Who's Who Among African Americans.
+Professor Hall's first book, Things of Darkness, was named an outstanding academic book by Choice magazine.
 She is currently working on a book, tentatively entitled Sweet Taste of Empire, which examines women, labor, and race in the Anglo-Caribbean sugar trade during the seventeenth century.

 Kim Hall is also an avid quilter whose work has been exhibited in Maryland, Massachusetts, and New York.